 Philadelphia attracts tourists from all walks of life.
 Philly lures foodies—both vegan and omnivorous—for its popular items like cheesesteaks, soft pretzels, hoagies, and tomato pie.
 The city charms history buffs interested in learning about American history by visiting Independence National Historic Park and the world-class museums.
 Philly also entices those who travel to experience music scenes, incredible art museums, top universities, lush parks, and marketplaces.
-To make an ultimate guide to Philadelphia would be damn near impossible as it really depends where your interests lie.
+To make an ultimate guide for 72 hours in Philadelphia would be damn near impossible as it really depends where your interests lie.
 Instead, we wanted to provide you an efficient three-day guide that allows you to soak up a little bit of everything and leave time to add in nightlife in Center City, early morning hikes, and anything else that’s on your bucket list for Philadelphia.

 Breakfast: Luhv Vegan Deli at Reading Terminal Market

 Start the day off at one of the most beloved markets in the country: Reading Terminal Market.
 Here you can find aisles of food stalls, of which few are vegan, but there are still options to be found.
 We recommend stopping by Luhv Vegan Deli to grab a vegan sausage, egg, and cheese sandwich or their lox on a bagel and grabbing a coffee at Old City Coffee.

 Morning Activity: Independence National Historical Park and Old City